ckeditor/ckeditor4/tests/core/editable/manual/insert.md

 ## Unexpected

-Clicked button causes the creation of an additional rectangle
+Clicked button causes the creation of an additional rectangle.

 **NOTE:** Insert HTML functions inserts `div` element as a plain text.
 Caused by [#3042](https://github.com/ckeditor/ckeditor-dev/issues/3042) issue.